usaid-cs/yesterday-i-learned/biology.md

 1. Exercise (or any other way to get your mind off it really) can [prevent cocaine addiction relapses](https://medicalxpress.com/news/2018-08-cocaine-addiction.html).
 1. Goats and sheep (Caprinae) and mate, but their offspring are sterile.
 1. [Oxytocin](https://en.wikipedia.org/wiki/Oxytocin) is in chromosome 2 in mice, but chromosome 20 in humans.
 1. Make yourself bleed yet again (for religious or cultural reasons) by [fixing your hymen](https://en.wikipedia.org/wiki/Hymenorrhaphy).
 Styles range from actually tearing a piece of the uterine lining out to make a new membrane, to just a cosmetic piece of gelatin with a capsule of red dye in it.
+Unrelated: [hyman illustration](https://www.quora.com/How-does-period-blood-come-out-if-the-hymen-covers-the-cervix/answer/Ken-Saladin)
 1. [Avascular necrosis or "osteonecrosis"](https://en.wikipedia.org/wiki/Avascular_necrosis) aka 骨枯 occurs when a piece of bone loses its blood supply.
 The end result is pain and the inability to move.
 Fractures and dislocations can be risk factors.
 1. Ichthyosaurs beat their lateral fins left and right.
 Dolphins beat their lateral fins up and down.
 They are otherwise visually similar.
 1. The baculum (i.e. penis bone, see below) is used by mammals to penetrate the vagina without the penis first becoming erect.
 The act of the dog humping *then* causes the penis to erect.